Vunovati/otlp-js-demo/Readme.md

 The general idea is to patch the Node.js require (Module.prototype.require) function, and then the SDK can initialise itself.
 The devs are unaware of that until they see the agent mention in the stacktrace.

-Since we are loading our tracing code with `-r ./tracing.js` and our node command can have as many `-r`s as we like we can
+Since we are loading our tracing code with `-r ./tracing.js` and our node command can have as many `-r`s as we like we can.

 1. add `./tracing.js` and its dependencies
 2. alias `node` with `node -r ./tracing.js`